Judgment of the Regional Court in Warsaw, 25th Civil Division, dated 31st July 2019

 III C 603/15

-Presiding Judge: SSO Joanna Kruczkowska
+Presiding Judge: Joanna Kruczkowska, Regional Court Judge

-having heard on January 16, 2020 in Warsaw the case from the action of A. R. – representative of the group against (…) Union (…) in W., for payment:
+having examined at a hearing on 16th January 2020 in Warsaw the case brought by A. R. – representative of the group against (…) Union (…) in W., for payment: